nicolasochem/tzip/proposals/tzip-1/tzip-1.md

 - Review any accompanying resources, such as implementations, proofs, papers, links, etc.
 - When relevant, determine whether the FAQ fairly expresses and responds to criticisms of the proposal.

-If the TZIP does not meet the standards, the reviewers will send it back to *WORK IN PROGRESS*, with specific instructions, so the authors can update it.
+If the TZIP does not meet the standards, the reviewers will send it back to *DRAFT*, with specific instructions, so the authors can update it.
 This process may repeat as many times as necessary.
 The reviewers may additionally refer the TZIP to outside reviewers with relevant knowledge.
 Reviewers may also outright reject a TZIP submission that is unsuitable for review or is otherwise non-compliant with the standards outlined in relevant active TZIPs.

 Should the reviewers approve the TZIP, they will: